FuboTV: 2025

 On June 26, 2025, Fubo announced a multi-year agreement with Weigel Broadcasting for distribution of seven networks, such as MeTV, Heroes & Icons, MeTV+, MeTV Toons, Catchy Comedy, Movies!, Story Television, and WCIU.
 Subscribers of Fubo’s Pro and Elite channel plans can now stream Weigel’s national entertainment networks while customers in the Chicago DMA also have access to WCIU-TV’s local sports, news and entertainment programming.
 WCIU, The U’s sports coverage includes more than 30 games from the WNBA’s Chicago Sky during the 2025 season.

 In September 2025, Fubo launched Fubo Sports, a new skinny bundle focused entirely on sports programming.
 The service, which launched on September 2, offers 28 channels, including ESPN and NFL Network.
 Fubo also announced that it bundled ESPN's direct-to-consumer Unlimited service with Fubo Sports.
 The company said Fubo Sports will cost $45.99 for the first month and $55.99 per month thereafter.

-On September 30, 2025, Stockholders of FuboTV approved the planned merger of the company with Hulu + Live TV to form a larger company that will be controlled by Disney.
-The Fubo deal calls for Fubo to merge with Hulu + Live TV, a sister platform to the Hulu streaming app, with Disney owning approximately 70% of the newly expanded entity.
-Fubo’s existing management team, led by co-founder and CEO David Gandler will run the new Fubo.
-Fubo and Hulu + Live TV will continue to be available to consumers as separate offerings post-close.
-Fubo has said it expects the deal to close in the fourth quarter of this year or the first quarter of 2026.

-On October 29, 2025, Disney completed its acquisition of a majority stake in Fubo, which made it the No. 6 pay-TV operator in the U.S. when combined with Hulu + Live TV.
-Disney will control 70% of the new streaming organization, with Fubo shareholders retaining the rest.
-Fubo’s current management team, led by co-founder and CEO David Gandler, will run the merged Fubo and Hulu + Live TV businesses.
+On September 30, 2025, the stockholders of FuboTV approved the company's merger with Hulu + Live TV.
+On October 29, the merger was completed, making Disney the sixth-largest pay-TV operator in the U.S.

+On November 8, 2025, FuboTV launched the Fubo Channel Store, allowing customers to subscribe to specific, premium streaming channels, including DAZN One, Hallmark+, MGM+, and others.
+The Fubo Channel Store launched inside the FuboTV app.

+2026

+Fubo TV posted a total of 6.2 million combined subscribers in the first quarter of 2026 and announced plans to make Fubo Sports available for purchase through an agreement with ESPN.
+In April, the company updated its mobile apps and introduced new features to enhance sports viewing.

+In the spring of 2026, FuboTV began offering subscription packages of live programming from Hulu Plus Live TV and Hulu Plus Live TV Español.

+A previously planned reseller and marketing agreement between Fubo Sports and ESPN.com will be implemented in 2027 offering Fubo Sports subscribers access to ESPN Unlimited, Fox and CBS programming.
+ESPN.com will provide subscriber links to FuboTV for streaming of live sports coverage.
+A conversational AI assistant is set to be implemented on the FuboTV platform in fall 2026 with initial plans to include Roku, Apple TV and mobile.
+The feature will enable customers to search their recorded sports programming.